 Manual adjustment of signals settings allow the user to fit the signals to their trading style and allows a greater amount of customizability.

 Confirmation signals are affected by both the Sensitivity and Confirmation Signals Agility settings.
-Increasing these two settings will allow the trader to make decisions for longer-term price movements, however, Confirmation Signals Agility is specifically designed to filter out signals occurring during ranging markets, increasing this setting will generate more strong signals as a result.
+Increasing these two settings will allow the trader to make decisions for longer-term trends, however, Confirmation Signals Agility is specifically designed to filter out signals occurring during ranging markets, increasing this setting will generate more strong signals as a result.

 Contrarian signals are only affected by the Sensitivity setting, increasing Sensitivity will aim to make contrarian signals spot more significant tops and bottoms.